karinje/walkthur2/README.md

 # walkthur2

+## Introduction

-sample repo for walkthru 2 of fastai course
+This is a sample repo for walkthru 2 of fastai course

+This is another paragraph.

+Here's a list:
+-first
+-second